 \section{Intrinsic differences between waveform models}

-In this section, we study the intrinsic differences between the waveform models in the parameter space spanned by the events we consider in this study.
-From the events' posteriors, we already know that different waveform models respond differently to the same data.
-To complement this insight and focus on the models alone, here we quantify their intrinsic difference.
-We use the mismatch (to be defined later in this section) between the \ac{gw} waveform produced by these models for precisely the same parameters in the signal frame, i.e., before projecting them onto detectors.
+In this section, we investigate the intrinsic differences between the waveform models in the parameter space spanned by the events considered in this study.
+From the posterior distributions of the events, we already know that different waveform models yield different inference results from the same data.
+To complement this insight and isolate differences intrinsic to the waveform models themselves, we use the mismatch (to be defined later in this section) between the \ac{gw} waveform produced by these models for identical source parameters in the signal frame, i.e., before projecting them onto detectors.
 The closeness of the waveform template can be captured by the overlap between the two templates $h_1$ and $h_2$, which is defined as,

-where the operation $\langle \dots \rangle$ represents the noise weighted inner product and is defined as,
+where the operation $\langle \cdot | \cdot \rangle$ represents the noise weighted inner product and is defined as,

-Here, $\tilde{h}(f)$ represents the Fourier transform of the time domain strain $h(t)$, $h^*$ is the complex conjugate, and $S_n(f)$ represent the \ac{psd} of the noise.
+Here, $\tilde{h}(f)$ represents the Fourier transform of the time domain strain $h(t)$, $h^*$ is the complex conjugate, and $S_n(f)$ represents the \ac{psd} of the noise.

-The most stringent comparison between two waveform models would be to calculate the overlap between two signals that only differ through the model that was used to produce them -- all other signal parameters would be kept at identical values.
+The most direct comparison between two waveform models would be to calculate the overlap between two signals that differ only in the model used to produce them, with all other signal parameters held constant.
 However, significant differences could occur from (for our purposes) insignificant effects.
-For example, if two models were identical apart form a small shift in the signal's coalescence time or an overall phase, we treat them as practically identical (i.e., mathematically equivalent).
+For example, if two models were identical, apart from a small shift in the signal's coalescence time or an overall phase, we treat them as practically identical (i.e., mathematically equivalent).
 Any parameters whose differences we deem insignificant can be optimized over in the calculation of the inner product.

 There is a considerable freedom in the choice of parameters to optimize over and therefore how to quantify waveform differences.
-As discussed in Appendix B of \cite{Schmidt:2014iyl}, properly optimizing over the signal's phase for precessing signals or signals with higher harmonics is nontrivial.
-Contemporary accuracy studies often optimize over time, coalescence and polarization phase \cite{Harry:2016ijz}.
+As discussed in the appendix B of \citep{Schmidt:2014iyl}, properly optimizing over the signal's phase for precessing signals or signals with higher harmonics is nontrivial.
+Contemporary accuracy studies often optimize over time, coalescence phase and polarization angle \cite{Harry:2016ijz}.
 Additional optimizations are performed over specific spin angles \cite{Pratten:2020ceb}, and overlaps are sometimes averaged over the source's inclination \cite{Khan:2019kot}.